 Did you always know you wanted to be a writer?

 When I was a child, I thought about being an author, attorney, or photographer.
-In elementary school, I used to tell my classmates elaborate stories as we sat on the steps or leaned against the brick building shooting marbles.
+In elementary school, I used to tell my classmates elaborate stories as we sat on the steps or leaned against the brick building shooting marbles in East Los Angeles.
 One day when I was in first grade the kindergarten teacher was ill and there was not an available substitute.
 My teacher asked if one of us would like to tell stories to the kindergarten classes.
 Grateful to get out of class I volunteered.
 After making up different stories as I went along based on the children’s responses — I was hooked on storytelling.

 What did you read as a child?